 So, what made the Spanish conquistadores so powerful and effective in comparison with the Inca rulers?
 Diamond lists a number of key advantages.
 The Spanish had a lot of experience with horses, which gave them greater mobility and power, certainly in the Americas, where no animals were or could be ridden.
 Nevertheless, the Inca rulers did not think a relatively small group of foreigners stood a chance against their own great army and their superior gods.
 Yet, the Spaniards’ weaponry and experience in warfare.
 Gunpowder and horses were of some advantage, but their long swords of quality steel were very effective in the battles.
 Also, the conquistadores could learn from the published records of earlier confrontations between the Spanish and the Aztecs in Central American lands.

 Although Chinese inventions of gunpowder and the printing press could transfer through the Silk Road and beyond.
 According to Diamond, again the East-West route was much more effective for the exchange of people groups and their technology, while the North-South axis in the Americas proved to be much more restrictive.
 So, Diamond argues that large-scale geography was in many respects favorable to the Europeans.
 Through agricultural and technological progress, they could increase their power, and thereby make them more effective in conquest.
-Another, unexpected ally came in the form of germs.
-When one of the slaves came to Central America with the variola (or smallpox) virus, it had a devastating effect, first among the Aztecs, then among the Incas.
-Europeans had probably been exposed to more germs through domesticated animals and earlier epidemics, that had killed many of their own, but in the end had given them some level of herd immunity.

 The continent of Africa does not fit Diamond’s theories quite so well.
 Europeans did settle in the far South, which provided climate conditions comparable with southern Europe.
 But, in contrast with North America, the European settlers remained a minority, while the indigenous people groups were not really integrated in their society.
 When the Europeans migrated North, they started to experience serious problems when they reached the Tropics as they were badly fit for the agricultural conditions and the tropical diseases.